 A retrospective cohort study of trauma patients who received allogeneic packed red blood cells sought to determine the association between infection or death and blood storage duration.
 Results showed that patients who received 7 units or more of older blood had a higher risk of complicated sepsis compared with patients who received 1 or fewer units.
 The effects of allogeneic blood is best reduced by avoiding unnecessary transfusions, but it may also be important to avoid transfusions of multiple units of older blood.[50]

 In the Multicenter Randomized Efficacy of Volume Substitution and Insulin Therapy in Severe Sepsis (VISEP) study, comparing hydroxyethyl starch (HES) to Ringer's lactate, the HES group had higher rates of renal failure and more days on renal replacement therapy.
-Additional investigation is required to fully appreciate the risks versus benefits of this intervention.[50, 51]
+Additional investigation is required to fully appreciate the risks versus benefits of this intervention.[51, 52]

 In patients with hypotension due to sustained septic shock in whom fluid resuscitation does not reverse hypotension, the use of systemic vasopressors is indicated to restore blood flow to pressure-dependent vascular beds (eg, the heart and brain).
-Either norepinephrine or dopamine should be used as first-line treatment; no evidence suggests the use of one over the other.
+Either norepinephrine (preferred), epinephrine or dopamine should be used as first-line treatment.[29]
 Several vasopressor agents are available.
 (See Table 2, below.)

 If dopamine is tried first and fails to increase mean arterial pressure to more than 60 mm Hg or if excessive tachycardia or tachyarrhythmias develop, norepinephrine (Levophed) should be used.
 As a second-line treatment, phenylephrine (Neo-Synephrine) may be added to or substituted for dopamine.
 Dobutamine may be added to the therapeutic regimen when cardiac output is low, recognizing that this drug acts primarily as a positive inotropic agent and may further decrease systemic vascular resistance (SVR).